Mathematics (MATH)

 MATH 2393.
 Calculus III.

-The course topics include vectors and the geometry of space, functions of several variables, vector-valued functions, partial derivatives, extreme values, multiple integrals, vector fields, line and surface integrals, Green's Theorem, Stokes' Theorem, the Divergence Theorem, and applications of the preceding in the sciences.
+This course extends calculus to functions of several variables and to vector-valued functions.
+Topics include vectors and the geometry of space, functions of multiple variables, partial derivatives and extreme values, multiple integrals, and vector fields.
+Line and surface integrals are introduced, along with Green’s Theorem, Stokes’ Theorem, divergence and curl, and the Divergence Theorem.
+Applications emphasize the use of multivariable calculus to model and analyze problems arising in scientific and engineering contexts.
 Prerequisite: MATH 2472 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.